-Domestic abuse comes in many forms: Regular physical abuse is evident once bruises appear, while rather than leaving visible marks, psychological, or emotional abuse instead warps one's sense of reality.
+Domestic abuse comes in many forms: Regular physical abuse is evident once bruises appear, while psychological, or emotional abuse instead warps one's sense of reality without leaving visible marks.
 But both are types of domestic abuse (aka domestic violence) and acts of aggression that convince victims that they're only worthy of love whenever they're appeasing their abusers.

 The Centers for Disease Control and Prevention (CDC) refer to domestic abuse as Intimate Partner Violence, which it defines as, "physical, sexual, stalking, or psychological/emotional harm (including coercive tactics) by a current or former intimate partner or spouse," which includes threats of physical or sexual violence to control a person’s actions.

 Now, let's be clear: Accidents in which someone gets physically hurt are not abuse—and being bad at apologizing doesn't necessarily make someone guilty of regular abuse, either.
 Making a case for domestic abuse really comes down to how one partner's words and actions affect the other.
 Obviously, though, there's a very real difference between domestic abuse and arguing as the result of healthy marital conflict.
-Let's talk about the main differences between the two.
+Here are the main differences between the two.

 Healthy Marital Conflict

-Marriage is both a challenge and an opportunity; there will be times during any marriage when forming and maintaining an intimate bond is difficult.
+Marriage is both a challenge and an opportunity; there will be times during any marriage when maintaining an intimate bond is difficult.
 Couples who are able to meet and overcome marital strife can become better partners, lovers, and companions.
-Marriages face all sorts of tough challenges, but these are some of the more common sources of discord.
+Marriages face all sorts of tough challenges, but these are some of the more common sources of discord:

 - Conflicting methods of child-rearing

 - Lack of communication